Who will find a bed for a homeless teen?

 "I grew up knowing I was unwanted.
 My mum was on her own and had problems with drink and drugs which meant I was either neglected or abused depending on her state.
 It got so bad that running away seemed like the best option and eventually I just left.
 My mum has never made any attempt to try to contact me.

 "Living on the streets was scary too.
 I felt frightened and as if I was nothing.
 I never know where I would be sleeping each night, and sometimes I used to think I would never make it to my 17th birthday.

-"Thankfully, someone put me in touch with Coram Supported Housing.
-Coram gave me somewhere to live and has been helping me learn how to manage so I can get a job and look after myself.
+"Thankfully, someone put me in touch with Coram Housing & Youth Support.
+They gave me somewhere to live and have been helping me learn how to manage so I can get a job and look after myself.